StolenColon/docs.getdbt.com/website/docs/guides/snowflake-qs.md

 :::

-## Build your first model
+## Build your first models

 You have two options for working with files in the <Constant name="cloud_ide" />:

 - Create a new branch (recommended) &mdash; Create a new branch to edit and commit your changes.
 Navigate to **Version Control** on the left sidebar and click **Create branch**.
 - Edit in the protected primary branch &mdash; If you prefer to edit, format, or lint files and execute dbt commands directly in your primary git branch.
 The <Constant name="cloud_ide" /> prevents commits to the protected branch, so you will be prompted to commit your changes to a new branch.

-Name the new branch `add-customers-model`.
+Name the new branch `add-customers-and-orders-models`.

 1. Click the **...** next to the `models` directory, then select **Create file**.
 2. Name the file `customers.sql`, then click **Create**.